ST. MARK's

 We are a welcoming congregation of the Evangelical Lutheran Church in America (ELCA),

-its North Carolina Synod, and of the Lumberton, NC community.
+its North Carolina Synod, and of the Robeson County & Lumberton, NC communities.

 ALL ARE WELCOME to join us in worshiping Christ, our Lord and Savior, and to be a part of our family where together we welcome, worship, witness, and work in the Name of Christ.